East Asian Studies (MA) (60EC)

 Asian Studies study associations

-The Asian Studies department has four study associations related to the BA and MA programmes in Asian Studies: Siitaa (South and Southeast Asian Studies), SVS (Chinese Studies), LVSJK Tanuki (Japanese Studies), and S.V.K.
-Dokkaebi (Korean Studies).
-These associations organise educational and social activities such as parties and film nights, lectures, workshops and much more.
+The MA Asian Studies’s study association: A.S.I.A (Asian Studies International Association) organizes a range of activities and provides a community for our students.
+You can find their Instagram page here.
+The program also collaborates with the study associations of the BA programs in Asian Studies: Siitaa (South and Southeast Asian Studies), SVS (Chinese Studies), LVSJK Tanuki (Japanese Studies), and S.V.K.
+Dokkaebi (Korean Studies) and the BASIS East Asia Committee (International Studies).
+These associations organise educational and social activities such as parties and film nights, lectures, company and career days, workshops and much more.
 Joining a study association is a great way to get to know fellow students and teachers outside of the academic setting.

 Honours education for master's students